What is Peer Support?

 Peer support refers to support from a person who has acquired knowledge based their own experience, and draws from that experience when interacting with others in a supportive setting.

 Connecting with another person who has lived through a similar life-changing event can be a vital link for someone struggling with their own situation.
-A supportive peer can model hope, encourage healing and help others integrate their new life circumstances.
-Peer support is based on key principles of respect, connection, mutual agreement and empathy.
+A supportive peer can model hope, encourage healing, and help others integrate their new life circumstances.
+Peer support is based on key principles of respect, connection, mutual agreement, and empathy.

-Empty Arms and our team of dedicated volunteers play a vital part in providing support to anyone in Saskatoon and Area who has been affected by pregnancy and/or infant loss.
+Empty Arms and our team of dedicated volunteers play a vital part in providing support to anyone in Saskatoon and area who has been affected by pregnancy and/or infant loss.

-1-1 Peer Support Volunteer
+1-on-1 Peer Support Volunteer

 Are you a bereaved parent or grandparent and feel that you would like to be there for someone who is journeying down a path similar to yours?
 Volunteers are connected one-on-one with a bereaved parent or grandparent requesting support.
 When possible, matches are made between people who have similar loss experiences, backgrounds, and/or cultural identities.